andyruwruw/osu-hackathon-discord-bot/README.md

 $ npm install
 ```

 You'll need to create a file named `.env` in the root directory.
-This file is automatically ignored by git and is safe for secrets.
+This file is automatically ignored by git.
 There's an `example.env` to help you know what properties you'll need.
 For specific values, contact *Andrew Young*.

 ```
 # Discord Registration